Vixen (band): Later events

 On January 16, 2019, Gardner confirmed in a Facebook post that she had definitely left Vixen, to devote more time to family and prioritize her solo career.
 The band later released a statement on their official Facebook page stating they plan to continue without Gardner and that a new studio album has been in the works for what would have been a 2019 release.
 On January 22, they announced that Lorraine Lewis of Femme Fatale, Vixen's contemporaries during the glam metal heyday and also an all-female band from its refoundation in 2013 until its dissolution later in 2019, became their new singer, starting with a performance on February 9 in Clearwater, Florida.
 Lewis met Petrucci and Ross during her past collaborations with them in Rocktopuss and L.A.
 Nookie, a local cover band, respectively.
 She later explained in May that the band's upcoming album would have had a tentative 2020 release year.
 However, this album's release stalled, with its recording and writing sessions being continual and infrequent throughout 2021 and 2022.

-On February 8, 2022, bassist Share Ross announced she was taking a hiatus from the band and announced Julia Lage as her replacement, who is the wife of guitarist Richie Kotzen.
+On February 8, 2022, bassist Share Ross announced she was taking a hiatus from the band and announced Julia Lage as her replacement, who is married to guitarist Richie Kotzen.
 Lage, a Brazilian, is Vixen's first member not from the United States.

+On October 2, 2023, the band released a new single "Red", co-written by Fred Coury, Carly Robyn Green and Peter Amato.
+This was their first release to feature Lewis on vocals and Lage on bass.

+On May 26, 2024, Lewis announced on her social media channels that she was no longer with Vixen as "The band has taken a different direction."
+The next day, May 27, the band announced it had already found a replacement lead singer.
+However, Lewis' replacement was not announced until June 21 at the Honda Center in Anaheim, CA when new lead singer Rosa Laricchiuta first took the stage with Vixen.
+They co-headlined the show with Great White, Slaughter, and Quiet Riot.